-To determine that the call was to sscanf, you would need to disassemble within gdb.
+To determine that the call was to sscanf, you would need to disassemble within gdb (possibly after partially running the program).

 • strings

 This utility will display the printable strings in your bomb.

 Looking for a particular tool?
 How about documentation?
 Don't forget, the commands apropos and man are your friends.
 In particular, man ascii might come in useful.
 Also, stay away from the web where there may be posted solutions.
 If you get stumped, feel free to ask your grutor or professor for help.